co2-git/francois-developer/README.md

 ## Local

-    npm run-script status
+    npm run status

-# Update
+# Live update

 If you go through usual `npm update` to update and you have your server live, your server will go down during the update.
-If you want to update while keeping your live server up, do as below:
+If you want to update while keeping your live server up, do as below (*Note:* this will use git).

+To update your `node` dependencies or your `bower` dependencies, do as usual:

+    npm update
+    bower update

 ## Global

-    francois-dev update
+    francois-dev live-update

 ## Local

-    npm run-script update
+    npm run live-update

 # Version

+Return current version.

 ## Global